Skip to main content

 Written by Justyna Kawalec

-The Single Project Report displays a detailed overview of specific projects in Float.
+The Single Project Report provides a detailed overview of individual projects in Float.
 With this report, you can:

-• Drill down on each project phase, tasks, and team
+• Drill down on each project phase, task, and team.

 Single Project Report